-As a new doula, I am mentored by the lovely Mars Lord of Abuela Doulas.
+I am mentored by some incredible birth workers including Mars Lord of Abuela Doulas.

 things i know

-Women are awesome.
-Our bodies are made to birth our babies.
-Birth is natural and sacred.
+Humans and wombs are awesome.
+The mystery in birth, in the unknown can be embraced.
+Birth is natural and sacred first and foremost.
 Every birth is different.
 We are infinitely creative and resilient.
 Our experiences are consequences of our mindset, habits and our environment.
 Science is cool.
-And sisterhood creates magic.
+Sisterhood creates magic.

-I have personal experience of homebirth, birth in hospital and breastfeeding.
+I have personal experience of undisturbed homebirth, birth in hospital and breastfeeding.
 I’ve also come to know how even with greatest of trust in our bodies, sometimes things do not go to plan.
 I have personal experience of miscarriage and traversing post-partum anxiety and depression.

 “You have to be your own teacher.”

 - Fascinated by culture and heritage

 - of Jamaican, Irish, Scottish heritage + ancestral reimaginings